 Savannah Harbor Expansion Project (SHEP): Georgia has appropriated its share (\$315 million) of the cost required to deepen the Savannah Harbor from 42 feet to 47 feet, allowing post-Panamax ships to access the Savannah port.
 Over the next twenty years, container traffic in the I-75 corridor is expected to more than double from 2010 levels, leading to both increased employment opportunities and the need for transportation infrastructure improvements.
-Georgia's ports are responsible for providing over 350,000 jobs statewide and over \$7 billion to metro Atlanta's economy.
+Georgia's ports are responsible for providing nearly 500,000 jobs statewide and over \$7 billion to metro Atlanta's economy.

-RBC urges Congress to appropriate its full share of federal funding for SHEP in order that deepening can be completed without unnecessary delays and lost benefits.
+• RBC urges Congress to appropriate its full share of federal funding for SHEP in order that deepening can be completed without unnecessary delays and lost benefits.

 Transit Coordination: The efficient operation of transit in metro Atlanta encourages economic development and provides an alternate mode of transportation for many metro Atlanta residents.
-In 2018, Georgia's legislature passed HB 930, establishing regional transit governance, creating local funding opportunities and creating the Atlanta "ATL" Transit Link Authority.
 Whether metro Atlanta's transit future consists of operating as a single transit system or multiple interconnected transit systems, the role of transit coordination is critical to metro Atlanta's transit future.

-RBC supports continued transit service coordination, integrated and seamless interconnections, and increased resources to address the needs of metro Atlanta transit riders, including appropriate representation of key stakeholders.
+• RBC supports continued transit service coordination, integrated and seamless interconnections, and increased resources to address the needs of metro Atlanta transit riders, including appropriate representation of key stakeholders.